 Queen pillows are the most popular pillow size, and often runs hand in hand with a smaller standard choice- making them almost indistinguishable from one another.
 If you are an owner of new pillows and have run into fitting problems with your linens, you probably have begun wondering what size is a queen pillowcase exactly?
 We are going to answer that below.

 Standard Pillow Sizes

 Short of sewing your own pillow cases, you depend upon a standard measurement of pillow sizes to coincide with existing pillowcases for good coverage and fit.
 For the most part, your pillows sizes will match up properly with their respective case sizes, making it important to understand the dimensions of your pillows, to begin with.
 For this article, we are focused on the pillows used to rest your head upon.

 Standard, Queen, and King sizes are the labels you will see pertaining to the pillows you lay your head upon each night.
 Although there are variations from time to time in their measurements in relation to the company they are constructed by, these are usually slight, and of no drastic concern pertaining to your pillowcase fit.
 You should always be aware of measurements prior to the purchase of any product, however.

-If you are interested in alternative pillow sizes and shapes, the article Understanding Bed Pillow Sizes and Dimensions can provide you with even more information.
+If you are interested in alternative pillow sizes and shapes, Understanding Bed Pillow Sizes and Dimensions can provide you with even more information.